benmarwick/ctv-archaeology/README.md

 Kudo, Y., Sakamoto, M., Hakozaki, M., Stevens, C. J., & Crema, E. R. (2023).
 An Archaeological Radiocarbon Database of Japan _Journal of Open Archaeology Data_, DOI: https://doi.org/10.5334/joad.115

+Krištuf, P., Janovský, M. P., Turek, J., Horák, J., Ferenczi, L., & Hejcman, M. (2023).
+Neolithic long barrows were built on the margins of settlement zones as revealed by elemental soil analysis at four sites in the Czech Republic. _Journal of Archaeological Science_, 160, 105881. https://doi.org/10.1016/j.jas.2023.105881

 Krzyzanska, M., Hunt, H.V., Crema, E.R. et al.  (2021).
 Modelling the potential ecological niche of domesticated buckwheat in China: archaeological evidence, environmental constraints and climate change.
 Veget Hist Archaeobot <https://doi.org/10.1007/s00334-021-00856-9>

 Lancelotti, C. (2018).
 Not all that burns is wood.
 A social perspective on fuel exploitation and use during the Indus urban period (2600-1900 BC). _PLoS One_ 13(3): e0192364.